home-assistant/home-assistant.io/source/privacy/index.markdown

 ## {% linkable_title Aggregated Statistics %}

 Home Assistant may collect statistics about the behavior of visitors to its websites.
-For instance, Home Assistant may monitor the most popular component documentation.
+For instance, Home Assistant may monitor the most popular integration documentation.
 Home Assistant may display this information publicly or provide it to others.
 However, Home Assistant does not disclose personally-identifying information other than as described below.

 ## {% linkable_title Information We Collect from Other Sources %}